OyakiMasu/Ruby-Project/food-cart-api/README.md

 ```

 GET /foods/:id
-If the `Hero` exists, return JSON data in the format below:
+If the `Food` exists, return JSON data in the format below:

 ```
 [